 - 1/4 tsp Black Pepper

 - Olive Oil, for frying

 - Fry your onion and pepper over medium heat until softened and just starting to catch colour.
-Add your garlic and fry for a minute longer, then place in a bowl and leave to cool for a few minutes.
+Add garlic and fry for a minute longer, then place in a bowl and leave to cool for a few minutes (important).

-- In the bowl, add your pork, chorizo, fennel seeds, smoked paprika, breadcrumbs, 1 egg, salt and pepper.
+- In the same bowl, add pork, chorizo, fennel seeds, smoked paprika, breadcrumbs, 1 egg, salt and pepper.
 Gently combine, then place to one side.
 Try not to overwork the meat or the sausage rolls will come out tough and chewy.

 - Unroll your pastry and cut into 4 equal sized rectangles (3 from 1 sheet and 1 from the other half, there will be a bit leftover).
 Evenly divide your meat across the rectangles and mould them into log shapes.
-Fold one side of the pastry over the meat, brush with egg wash and finish the roll so they end up seam-side down.
+Fold one side of the pastry over half of the meat, brush with egg wash and finish the roll so they end up seam-side down.
 Cut into 5 equal portions.
 See video for guidance on this.

 Quick 1 min demo!

 If you loved this Chorizo Sausage Roll Recipe then be sure to Pin it for later!
 Already made it or got a burning question?
 Give me a shout in the comments below and pick up your free ecookbook along the way!